-Stress Reduction for ADD/ADHD
+Stress Reduction and Life Skills for Women with ADD/ADHD

-What my clients have said ....
+What past students have said ....

 “This is the most relaxed I’ve been all week!”